COBREXA/COBREXA.jl/docs/src/distributed/1_functions.md

 computers connected through the network.
 Ultimately, the approach scales to thousands of computing nodes in large HPC facilities.

-You may run your analyses in parallel to gain speed-ups.
+Users may run the analyses in parallel to gain speed-ups.
 The usual workflow in `COBREXA.jl` is quite straightforward:

 1. Import the `Distributed` package and add worker processes, e.g. using `addprocs`.
-2. Pick an analysis function that can be parallelized (such as `screen` or `flux_variability_analysis`) and prepare it to work on your data.
+2. Pick an analysis function that can be parallelized (such as `screen` or `flux_variability_analysis`) and prepare it to work on the data.
 3. Pass the desired set of worker IDs to the function using `workers=` argument, in the simplest form using e.g. `screen(...,  workers=workers())`.
-4. Worker communication will be managed automatically, and you will get results "as usual", just appropriately faster.
+4. Worker communication will be managed automatically, and the results will be computed "as usual", just appropriately faster.

 Specific documentation is available about [running parallel analysis locally](2_parallel.md) and [running distributed analysis in HPC clusters](3_slurm.md).